 Graveside Services will be held at 2:00 p.m.
 Sunday October 13, 2019 at the Wishon Cemetery in Rolla, Mo., pallbearers will be David Ford, JW Copeland, Ray Vannoy, Steven Runyon, Ryan Parker and Donald Brinker.
 Honorary Pallbearers will be Alejandro Castellanos, Duane Finch, Daniel Finch, Levi Runyon and Chip Parker.
 In lieu of flowers memorial are requested to the New Beginning Sanctuary in Springfield, Mo. nbsanctuary.org

 All arrangements are under the direction of the Jones Funeral Home in St. James,Mo.

-To send flowers to Logan's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Logan Thomas Runyon, please visit our floral store.